zxhycxq/reactjs-zh/Docs/reference-react-dom.md

 > Note:
 >
-> `ReactDOM.render()` controls the contents of the container node you pass in.
+> `ReactDOM.render()` 控制你传递的内容controls the contents of the container node you pass in.
 Any existing DOM elements inside are replaced when first called.
 Later calls use React’s DOM diffing algorithm for efficient updates.
 >
-> `ReactDOM.render()` does not modify the container node (only modifies the children of the container).
+> `ReactDOM.render()` 不修改内容节点does not modify the container node (only modifies the children of the container).
 It may be possible to insert a component to an existing DOM node without overwriting the existing children.
 >
 > `ReactDOM.render()` currently returns a reference to the root `ReactComponent` instance.
 However, using this return value is legacy
 > and should be avoided because future versions of React may render components asynchronously in some cases.
 If you need a reference to the root `ReactComponent` instance, the preferred solution is to attach a